Hello and thanks for visiting this “War Years 1” page, this is the second of four pages that cover my Grandfathers “full story”.

 No. 146753 F/O N.Varanand, left the Squadron today on posting to No. 83 Group Support Unit.

-Above: A pre-war photo of Nicky Varanand.
-Who was a Siamese Prince.
+Above: Nicky Varanand in uniform.
+Nicky was also a Siamese Prince.

 Following the death of his father, the Prince was raised by his uncle joining the monarch in virtual exile in England.
 He enlisted in the RAF on February 24, 1942 under the name Nicky Varanand, was commissioned in 1943, and served as pilot in the Normandy campaign during and survived the war.